 For the techie in training:

-For children interested in all things technology, this is the STEM camp for them.
+For kids ages 7 to 17 interested in all things technology, this is the STEM camp for them.
 Campers learn coding, game development, design and robotics in small groups.
 At the end of the program, everyone receives an iD Tech diploma and skill certification to add to their portfolio.

 633 Clark St, Evanston, IL 60208